jegor-chomczuk/Home-Budget-Manager/README.md

 **Frontend Application**
 The frontend application allows a user to register and to log into the application.
 Within the app, user can see his monthly overview of his finances and modify them.Frontend application can be devided into:

-Home page: welcome message and links to Login and Register processes are presented;
+**Home page**: welcome message and links to Login and Register processes are presented;

-Register page: user can regoster himself;
+**Register page**: user can regoster himself;

-Login page: registered user can login into the application;
+**Login page**: registered user can login into the application;

-Annual summory: user can see his annual summory of home finances;
+**Annual summory**: user can see his annual summory of home finances;

-Monthly summory (per each month): user can see overall summory of planned and real expenses, also he/she can plan and mark acctual incomes for particular month and check the overall progress;
+**Monthly summory** (per each month): user can see overall summory of planned and real expenses, also he/she can plan and mark acctual incomes for particular month and check the overall progress;

-Settings: user can make global change regarding expense and income categories, which are available for him/her.
+**Settings**: user can make global change regarding expense and income categories, which are available for him/her.
-Playlist page: where the user can see and edit their playlists and add movies to them.